 Call of Duty: Black Ops Cold War does this exact thing, weaving real archival and modern footage into the story masterfully:

 While this is an extensive list of who uses stock video, it’s certainly not everyone.
 The number of people and companies using video continues to expand as more and more people realize the power of adding stock video to their projects.

 There’s no limit to what’s possible with stock video.
 Hopefully, these examples inspire you to add some to your projects.
-Check out the 30+ million videos in our marketplace to find the perfect fit for your needs!
+Check out the over 35 million videos in our marketplace to find the perfect fit for your needs!